ToC

 10. Contributed to the conceptual design and model creation of a 10,000 sq ft sustainable office building, which won a local architectural award, during a 6-month internship at EcoDesign Architects

 The more experience you have, the shorter your CV’s education section can be.
-However, at the start of your career, expand on your education.
+At the start of your career, this section should be detailed to showcase the skills you gained in university.

 • degree title